TheLocehiliosan/yadm/yadm.md

 ## OPTIONS
        yadm  supports a set of universal options that alter the paths it uses.
        The default paths are documented in the FILES section.
-Any path  speci- fied  by  these  options must be fully qualified.
+Any path  speci‐ fied  by  these  options must be fully qualified.
 If you always want to override one or more of these paths, it may  be  useful  to  create  an alias  for the yadm command.
 For example, the following alias could be